 1990: A newcomer first appeared on the chart on this date with the song "Where Does My Heart Beat Now".
 She would become one of the biggest stars the world has ever known.
 Celine Dion debuted with her first career single.

-1994: Antonio Carlos Jobim, who wrote "Desafinado" and many other songs, died in New York City of heart failure.
+1994: Antonio Carlos Jobim, who wrote "Desafinado" and many other songs, died in Manhattan of heart failure at age 67.

 1995: Courtney Love was interviewed by Barbra Walters on ABC-TV.
 Love said she wished she had done "eight thousand million things" differently to prevent husband Kurt Cobain's death.